diaakhateeb/SimpleIoC/README.md

-# Simple IoC for Huxly Netherland
+# Simple IoC for Huxly Nertherland